freddie-yu/job-hunting-agent/README.md

 ## 📞 Support

-For issues or recommendations, feel free to email cunliangyu19@gmail.com or create an issue in the project repository.
+For issues or recommendations, email cunliangyu19@gmail.com or create an issue in the project repo.